tudelft3d/website/_drafts/2018-11-06-4-new-masters.md

 In the last 2 weeks, 4 students from the [MSc Geomatics programme at TU Delft](http://geomatics.tudelft.nl) graduated with theses by staff from our group.
 Congratulations to them 🎉

-You can download their thesis in the links below, they are all--surprise, surprise--related to 3D geoinformation!
+You can download their thesis in the links below, they are all---surprise, surprise---related to 3D geoinformation!

 - - -